-We are committed to implementing the House of Bishops' Child Protection Policy 'Protecting All God's Children, 2010, and the diocesan procedures, which are based on this, and also the Children Act, and Government guidance "Working together to Safeguard Children", both published in 2013.
+We are committed to implementing Promoting a Safer Church - the Church of England's Safeguarding Policy for children, young people and adults, the General Synod document 'Protecting All God's Children,

+2010, and the diocesan procedures, which are based on this, and also the Children Act, and Government guidance "Working together to Safeguard Children", both published in 2013.

-We will carefully select and train ordained and lay ministers; volunteers and paid workers with children and young people.
-Similarly we will select and train all persons given a role by our church(es) to support and provide services to adults with care and support needs.
+We will carefully select and train ordained and lay ministers; volunteers and paid employees who work with children and young people.
+Similarly, we will select and train all persons given a role by our church(es) to support and provide services to vulnerable adults.
 We will use the Disclosure and Barring Service, amongst other tools, to check the background of each person.

-We will respond, without delay, to every concern made that a child or young person, or adult in need of protection, for whom we are responsible, may have been harmed.
+We will respond, without delay, to every concern made that a child or young person, or vulnerable adult for whom we are responsible, may have been harmed.